bloominstituteoftechnology/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [ ] Mention two parts of Express that you learned about this week. server side routing and middleware.

 - [ ] Describe Middleware?
+ We can use middleware to do things in our endpoints that are repetitive.
+Using middleware instead of writing out tons of code.

 - [ ] Describe a Resource?
+ a piece of stored data which a user can access.

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? success response.
+200 or 201 status and a helpful json string.

 - [ ] How can we partition our application into sub-applications?
+By using multiple router files.

 ## Project Setup